contactandyc/another-c-library/10_binary_search_trees.md

 next->right->parent = next;
 ```

 How many times will node_erase be called?
-Due to how the successor works, it will be exactly one time.
+Due to how the successor works, it will be exactly one time (because it will be an only child if node_to_erase isn't considered).
+I've flipped the cases, so that the easy cases are first.

 bool node_erase(node_t *node, node_t **root) {
   if(!node->left) {